 Three-Dimensional Design is on a half-yearly rotation with Food & Nutrition.
-In Year 9, pupils develop their design communication skills through a series of technical drawing and model-making exercises.
-Afterwards, the pupils design a personalised logo using CorelDRAW and make an item of pewter-cast jewellery, using CAD/CAM (Computer Aided Design/Manufacture) to produce a mould and then hand-finish their cast item in the workshop.
+In Year 9, pupils design a personalised logo using CorelDRAW and make an item of pewter-cast jewellery, using CAD/CAM (Computer Aided Design/ Manufacture) to produce a laser-cut mould and then hand-finish their cast item in the workshop.
+Additionally, they develop their design communication skills through a series of technical drawing exercises.
+Afterwards, the pupils are taught how to read an engineering drawing so they can manufacture a bottle opener from mild steel.